 - According to O.FILTER, the TOE provides the method to deny accesses to the MFD from any devices that unauthorized users use via the network.
 This denies accesses to the MFD from unauthorized devices connected to the internal network while accepts accesses to the MFD from devices (including clients and servers) connected to the internal network with the intention to be used by authorized users of the MFD (including the administrator). - In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE. - Accesses to the MFD from the devices (including clients and servers) connected to the internal network with the intention to be used by authorized users of the MFD (including the administrator) shall be permitted and are not subjected to the denial by O.FILTER.
 According to OE.PC-USER, an identification and authentication function (including logging in the OS) shall be required to devices allowed connections to the MFD and only the authorized users shall use the devices.
-This prevents attackers from abusing the devices allowed connections to the MFD (those for authorized users of the MFD) to access the address book data in the MFD (by impersonating authorised users).
+This prevents attackers from abusing the devices allowed connections to the MFD (those for authorized users).